 If you are a spellcaster—or have gained optional spells through your race or background—roll randomly to generate your starting cantrips and spell lists.
 After randomizing your spell collection, you may swap one of your cantrips for a different cantrip of your choosing.

-These options allow you to customize how players generate their ability arrays—useful if you want to change the base power level of 1st-level characters.
+These options allow you to customize how players generate their ability arrays.

 Instead of rolling 3d6 for your ability score, you may roll 4d6 and drop the lowest die value.